-- Evaluate the performance and effectiveness of the managers pursuant to the service level agreement and the management agreement; - Review the level of management costs and assess the appropriateness of the remuneration policy of the managers to ensure that they align with the club's interests; - Review, for consideration by the board, the management fee.
+- Review the governance structure, policies and practices. - Review of board appointments, succession planning, directors' skills and expertise and re-election of directors. - Review of succession plans for both the club board and managers. - Lead the board's periodic self-assessment process. - Evaluate the performance and effectiveness of the managers pursuant to the service level agreement and the management agreement; - Review the level of management costs and assess the appropriateness of the remuneration policy of the managers to ensure that they align with the club's interests; - Review, for consideration by the board, the management fee.